 You keep him in perfect peace whose mind is stayed on you, because he trusts in you.–Isaiah 26:3

-Isaiah 26:3 tells us to deep the focus where it belongs; on Christ, not on the problems this world throws at us.
+Isaiah 26:3 tells us to keep the focus where it belongs; on Christ, not on the problems this world throws at us.
 Don’t give up and become discouraged.
 Allow yourself to open up those parts of you that have been hurt to feel God’s peace and hope.

 Overcome the limiting beliefs